Silk Line~Summoning the Humingbird

 by Harry Kemp

 The sunlight speaks.
-And it's voice is a bird:
+And its voice is a bird:

-It glitters half-guessed half seen half-heard
+It glitters half-guessed, half-seen, half-heard

 Above the flower bed.
 Over the lawn ...

-A flashing dip and it is gone.
+A flashing dip, and it is gone.

 And all it lends to the eye is this --

-A sunbeam giving the air a kiss.
+A sunbeam gives the air a kiss.